 Kaltura Media provides students with options to create video content in a variety of Blackboard tools such as the discussion board, blogs, journals, and other tools.
-With Kaltura Media students may upload files, and create webcams, or screen captures in their online courses.
+With Kaltura Media students may upload files, and create webcam recordings, or screen captures in their online courses.

 You may also access Kaltura Media through the MyMedia module on the MyBlackboard menu where you may create and manage your media.